HayatZarine/Alarm-clock/README.md

 # Alarm Clock by Python

 This project is an Alarm Clock implemented in Python.
 It allows users to set alarms for specific times and notifies them when the alarm goes off.
+This is an easy level project but a really useful one!

 ## Features